-Equally important, all seven tissues (dhatus) are inner-connected.
-To have a sound reproduction, we need to have a healthy digestion.
-In fact, the digestive system is the foundation for the healthy human system.
-The byproducts of the essence (rasa) transforms into blood (rakta).
-Consequently, blood nourishes all the tissues (dhatus) up to the reproductive tissues (shukra).
-The reproduction (shukra) is the essence of all previous fabrics.
+Equally important, in the Practical Yoga Philosophy, all seven tissues (dhatus) are inner-connected.
+To have a sound reproduction, we need to have healthy digestion.
+In fact, the digestive system is the foundation for a healthy human system.
+The byproducts of the essence (rasa) transform into blood (rakta).
+Consequently, blood nourishes all the tissues (dhatus) to the reproductive tissues (Shukra).
+The reproduction (Shukra) is the essence of all previous fabrics.

 The digestion is the foundation of the human system.
 Your are not what we eat, but you are what you don’t exert.

 So, digestion is the first step towards greater health.
 It starts with food preparation, the thoughts of food, smells, and how it tastes.
-Also, it is important where, when and with whom you choose to eat.
-Additionally, our food intake is one of the few things we have complete control.
+Also, it is important where, when, and with whom you choose to eat.
+Additionally, our food intake is one of the few things we have complete control over.

 Furthermore, excretions play an essential role in balancing all our tissues.
-When a digestive system is out of balance, our body will show signs of aggravation eventually leading to states of imbalances and diseases.
+When a digestive system is out of balance, our body will show signs of aggravation, eventually leading to states of imbalance and diseases.

-To summarize, tissues of the body are regularly formed getting their nutrition from the food we take, destroyed in due course of time and once again replaced.
-The quality and quantity of food, digestion, absorption, and transformation of nutrition in the cells, all contribute to the tissue health.
+To summarize, tissues of the body are regularly formed, getting their nutrition from the food we take, destroyed in due time, and once again replaced.
+The quality and quantity of food, digestion, absorption and nutrition transformation in the cells contribute to tissue health.

-The mind reacts to every movement, image, sound, smell, touch, taste and other messages.
+The mind reacts to every movement, image, sound, smell, touch, taste, and other message.
 It perceives reality through the senses.

 Five sense organs of sensual perception (jnanendriyas):